alexxkr1/OrderManagementSystem/readme.md

 ## Backend Setup

-1. Open a new terminal and navigate to the `OMSApi` folder in the project root directory.
+1. Open a new terminal and navigate to the `api` folder in the project root directory.

 2. Create a virtual environment (recommended):

-- python3 -m venv omsapienv
+- python3 -m venv apienv

 3. Activate the virtual environment:

 - For Unix/Linux/macOS:

   ```
-  source omsapienv/bin/activate
+  source apienv/bin/activate
   ```

 - For Windows:
   ```
-  omsapienv\Scripts\activate
+  apienv\Scripts\activate
   ```

 4. Install the required Python packages: